Things To Do In Nova Scotia

 Tidal Bore Resort & Rafting

 Talk about unique!
 This is the only place in the WORLD where you can go tidal bore rafting.
 What an exhilarating experience!
 We got doused with wave after wave in the muddy Shubenacadie river before having the opportunity to jump into the water for a swim into the rapids.
-We’ll be writing a full article about this soon but this is a MUST-DO when visiting Nova Scotia.
+This easily one of the most exciting Nova Scotia attractions.

 Learn more at raftingcanada.ca.